 It may seem obvious that the first thing to do, when you’re about to start a job search, is locate, dust off, and update your executive resume.
-Branding and targeting are probably not on your mind.
+Resume branding and targeting are probably not on your mind.

 In my experience, many executive job seekers do just that.
 They dive headlong into their resumes first.

-They often neglect targeting and narrowing their search to several select companies, because they want to keep their options wide open.
+They often neglect targeting and narrowing their search to several select companies.
+They’re trying to keep their options wide open.

-And they often misunderstand the importance of personal branding.
+And they often misunderstand the importance of personal branding and resume branding.
 They dismiss it as unnecessary and frivolous.

-Writing or updating your executive resume first may have worked the last time you looked for a job, but things don’t work the same way now.
+Writing or updating your executive resume first may have worked the last time you looked for a job.
+Things don’t work the same way now.

 Today’s Executive Job Search Is Different

 Today’s executive job seekers face a brand new world of job search, deeply impacted by the digital age.

 If it’s been some time since you changed jobs, you’re now facing new challenges that didn’t exist before.
 It’s a much more complicated process.